 What is Cloud Computing?

-Cloud Computing can be used in many areas for networking, storage services, processing power, software applications etc. It is a service that you can access over internet as cloud and use as it is in your own physical infrastructure.
+Cloud can be used in many areas for networking, storage services, processing power, software applications etc. It is a service that you can access over internet as cloud and use as it is in your own physical infrastructure.
 You do not need to have your own IT infrastructure anymore, because Cloud will do all you need.

 Cloud Computing Layers